 The second button deals with the configurable "GoTo" buttons that you get in each dir-view's toolbar.
 By default you get one for "Home", and another for "Documents" if you have a ~/Documents directory.
 However you can add more here.

 Clicking the "Configure small-toolbar Tools" button brings up a dialog, with the current items listed on the left.
 To the right are buttons for adding a new item, and editing or deleting the current selection.

 Add and Edit produce similar dialogs; you're asked for a filepath to GoTo, and if you wish you can provide a tooltip.
 You can also click on the offered icon to change it, either to another of the built-in ones or one of your own.

-The third button deals with tooltips.
+The fourth button deals with tooltips.
 Clicking it gives a dialog where you can configure the delay before a tooltip appears, and whether they are shown at all.
 Note that this doesn't currently work for tooltips from toolbar tools.